 Financial Acquittal Statement

-Acquittal refers to the process of assessing and reconciling the final Financial Statement at the conclusion of the funding or after the transfer of a grant to another Administering Institute.
-This process enables NHMRC to ascertain whether the Administering Institution has satisfied their obligations to manage the funds as required by the Funding Agreement or Deeds of Agreement.
+Acquittal refers to the process of assessing and reconciling the final Financial Statement at the conclusion of the funding or after the transfer of a grant to another AI and/or MRFF EO.
+This process enables NHMRC to ascertain whether the AI and/or MRFF EO has satisfied their obligations to manage the funds as required by the Funding Agreement.
 The total funding received for the duration of a grant must be reported on a year-by-year basis.

-Submission of Reports
+Submission of reports

-Unspent funds and Extensions to the Funding Period
+Unspent funds and extensions to the funding period

-If it is anticipated that the Research Activity will not be completed in the approved Funding Period, a variation to extend the grant must be submitted to NHMRC, before the end date of the grant.
+If it is anticipated that the research activity will not be completed in the approved funding period, a variation to extend the grant must be submitted to NHMRC, before the end date of the grant.
 Late extension requests submitted after the existing end date of the grant are unlikely to be approved.

 Scholarship Financial Acquittal reporting

 The process for acquitting a Scholarship (PhD or Masters) at the end of the approved funding period is identical to other grants.
 However, the $500 thesis allowance should be shown as spent in the acquittal.
-No financial report is required from an Administering Institution when the thesis is subsequently paid to the scholar as the funds have already been acquitted.
+No financial report is required from an AI when the thesis is subsequently paid to the scholar as the funds have already been acquitted.
 Where there are unspent funds, other than the thesis allowance, at the time of the acquittal, these must be disclosed in the final year Financial Acquittal Statement and will be recovered by NHMRC.

 NHMRC presented an update on Sapphire developments as part of a Post Award (Finance) Workshop hosted by the Australasian Research Management Society (ARMS) on 1 November 2021.